sucofunk/Beatmakers-Sketchbook-Hardware/solder-guide/solderguide.md

 Now start from top to bottom and place each part at the described position on the PCB.

 All parts from the sheet should be mounted on the top side of the PCB.
+After soldering, cut the remaining parts of the legs with a wire cutter.

 If a resistor lost its label, you should use a multimeter to measure its Ohm value.
 If you do not own a multimeter, another option might be checking the coloured rings against a resistor table.
 You can find one [here](https://www.digikey.com/en/resources/conversion-calculators/conversion-calculator-resistor-color-code).

 It is always a good idea to double check the resistors value before soldering it to the PCB.

 ### Resistors
 Bend the resistor wires right at the edge of the resistor.
 This way it will fit straight into the PCB.
 Resistors do not have a polarity.
 It does not matter which way you put them on the PCB.
-Just use the way you like it most - they are coloured! ;)
+Just place it the way you like it most - they are coloured! ;)

 ![Resistor](images/resistor.png)